luisvinicius167/mockstate/README.md

   // listen to 'start' event
   this.on('start', function ( person ) {
     console.log(person + ' started the Car.')
-    // Emmit the method for view that listen to this.trigger('carMoving', person);
+    // Emit the method for view that listen to this.trigger('carMoving', person);
   });
 };